Product

 Good news: the net revenue calculation process is relatively easy, as long as you’ve got your revenue data easily accessible.
 (We’ll talk about that more in the next section!)

-Calculating net revenue involves adding up your total profit during a set time period, and then subtracting the total of transactional costs like discounts and refunds.
+Calculating net revenue involves adding up your total profit over a set time period and then subtracting the total transactional costs, such as discounts and refunds.

 In other words, here’s the net revenue formula: